harry0107100/Citibike-Analysis/README.md

   - 3 St & 3 Ave

  - Bycicles can be relocated between popular stations and unpopular stations.
 Funtionaliteis need to be checked.
-  - Especially for Broadway & E 22 St, people have bycicles preference at that station.
+  - Especially for Broadway & E 22 St, people have preference of bycicles at that station.
 This might due to some bicycles are not functional.

 Getting Started
 ------------------